GBSD board meeting — May 7, 2026

 • Treble and advanced choirs lose the prerequisite skills

-• Without full time jobs, it will be hard to keep highly skilled educators
+• Without full time jobs, it will be hard to keep highly qualified educators

 4. Year 3–5